The Top 5 Mandolins For Beginners Reviewed

 You also have the option of playing the Vangoa either plugged in or acoustically, allowing you to experiment with a variety of sounds.
 The plug-in options make this a budget-friendly mandolin you may be able to play at a full-scale venue in the future – assuming you practice enough.

 What Vangoa has achieved with the A Style is nothing short of miraculous.
 The company has managed to enter a market in which it has little experience and develop a product of high quality at a low price point.
 It feels disruptive, but it had to be: Vangoa had a task on its hands dislodging the incumbents.

 It’s hard not to recommend this mandolin to beginners.

-- Chrome plated closed gear tuners and tailpiece and adjustable truss rod inside the neck is to keep the mandolin always in tune and adjusting the strings easier.
+- ✔ Chrome plated closed gear tuners and tailpiece is to keep the mandolin always in tune and adjusting the strings easier.

 If you spend some time acquainting yourself with Rogue’s marketing material for the RM-100A, you soon get a sense of what the company wanted to achieve with the product.
 The aim was to build a product that made use of a variety of premium materials to reassure buyers that the product they were buying would survive the test of time.